CompAndSave/hugo-decap-cas/content/posts/hp-ink-subscription-activated-can-you-revert-to-regular-ink.md

 ## **How to Check If Your Printer Has HP+ Enabled?**

 Not sure if your printer has HP+ activated?
 It’s important to find out, especially if you're planning to cancel your HP printer ink subscription or switch to third-party ink.
 Once HP+ is turned on, your printer is permanently locked to using only original HP cartridges.
-You can either check this guide, “[HP+ Activation: How To Check If It’s Activated On Your Printer?](https://www.compandsave.com/blog/posts/hp-program-how-to-check-if-its-activated-on-your-printer.html)” or follow the steps below:
+You can either check this guide, “[HP+ Activation: How To Check If It’s Activated On Your Printer?](https://www.compandsave.com/blog/posts/hp-program-how-to-check-if-its-activated-on-your-printer.html)” or follow some methods below:

 1. **Look at the box** – HP+ printers usually have a label or mention of HP+ in bold.
 2. **During setup** – If you were prompted to “Activate HP+ for extra benefits,” you likely enabled it if you clicked yes.